VanOns/laravel-attachment-library/docs/advanced-usage/file-namers.md

 }
 ```

-The `execute` method will receive the file name without extension as a string and must return a string.
+The `execute` method will receive the filename without extension as a string and must return a string.